 After the war, Diamond T dropped out of the pickup market, because its prices were to high compared to the mass manufacturers, a trend that soon wiped out all the independent pickup makers, analogous to what happened with passenger cars.
 That eventually happened with this 323 too, and Diamond T ended up building large trucks until 1967, when it was absorbed by White and eventually married to Reo, to create the Diamond Reo brand.

-Our featured Model 323 truck was the smallest model with the new look cabs (Update: these cabs were sourced from International), and is a one and a half ton truck in terms of its general class rating.
+Our featured Model 323 truck was the smallest model with the new look cabs, which were sourced from International, and is a one and a half ton truck in terms of its general class rating.
 Its actual load capacity might have been higher, depending on how it was configured.

 It sports a pretty long frame, and a dual rear wheels, as well as a two-speed rear axle.